-In 2022 we will continue to plant trees on degraded land that otherwise wouldn't be planted; sequestering carbon, increasing biodiversity, and improving soil health and water quality.
-We will also be broadening our scope to increase our planting in regional and remote areas, and in city and urban environments to mitigate the impacts of climate change and the urban heat-island effect.
-We commit to continuing to assist you in understanding and managing your carbon footprint as well as to planting trees for you across Australia.
+2023 will be a big year for Carbon Positive Australia, as well as the launch of Plant Trees Australia; we will continue to plant trees on degraded land that otherwise wouldn't be planted.
+As well as our usual planting activities, we will focus on increasing habitat for threatened species and planting on saline-impacted land, bringing it back to health.
+As always, we commit to continuing to assist you in understanding and managing your carbon footprint and planting trees across Australia.
 We are leading the way to ensure that we have a diverse environment, a stable climate, a healthy and caring society and a green and sustainable economy for future generations.